mathiskakal/moonshot/documents/rexmax-specifications.md

 ```

 > [!IMPORTANT]
-Please note that the header row is not expected, only the data.
+Please note that the header row is not expected, only the data is.

 ### History CSV